prius2055/rails-budget-app/README.md

 I would like to thank the Microverse team for their support.

-I would also like to appreciate the creative commons team for the graphical design and inspiration
+I would also like to appreciate the [Creative commons](https://creativecommons.org/licenses/by-nc/4.0/) team for the inspiration

-Particular thanks goes to [Gregoire Vella](https://www.behance.net/gregoirevella) for the use of his design work
+Particular thanks goes to [Gregoire Vella](https://www.behance.net/gregoirevella) for the use of his design work.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->